About

 How do you calculate Airy disk size?

-This formula is used to calculate the size of an Airy disk.
+This formula is used to calculate the radius of an Airy disk.

-Δx is the radius of the Airy disk from the center to the first null.
+\[Δx = 1.22ƛN\]Δx is the radius of the Airy disk from the center to the first null.
 The first null is the gap between the central dot and the first ring.
 Double this value to get the diameter of the Airy disk from null to null.
+This diameter is measured in nanometers (nm).

-N is the ƒ-number or ƒ-stop of the imaging optics. ƒ-number is the lens focal length divided by the lens aperture diameter.
+N is the ƒ-number or ƒ-stop of the imaging optics. ƒ-number is a ratio of the focal length in millimeters (mm) divided by the aperture diameter in millimeters (mm).

 This gives us the following formula.